 - Contract language on staffing varies from hospital to hospital, and only covers MNA-represented hospitals in the Twin Cities and Duluth.
 We cannot allow a piecemeal approach to patient safety and nurse retention.
 All nurses and patients deserve safe, supportive, and fully staffed hospitals!

 About the Keeping Nurses at the Bedside Act

-- Recruit and Train Nursing Students – This bill would dedicate new resources to ensure we continue to attract and train a skilled and diverse workforce of Registered Nurses in Minnesota.
-This includes broadening an existing student loan forgiveness program for new nursing instructors and allocating $5 million to launch a new student loan forgiveness program for nurses working at the bedside in Minnesota hospitals.
+- Recruit and Train Nursing Students – This bill would dedicate resources to ensure we continue to attract and train a skilled and diverse workforce of Registered Nurses in Minnesota.
+This includes broadening an existing student loan forgiveness program to incentivize nurses to become nursing instructors and allowing scholarships to cover childcare costs for students pursuing a nursing degree.